asselapathirana/swmm5-ea/README.txt

 a) Source distribution: SWMM5_EA-X.Y.Z.K.zip -- can be installed to the python tree with 'python setup.py install'
 b) Sources:  SWMM5_EA-X.Y.Z.K.tar.gz -- includes the whole development material in addition to the distribution
-c) or chcekout the project (same as b, but could be the latest version.) hg clone https://code.google.com/p/swmm5-ea/ (need Mercurial)
+c) Clone the latest source from github (same as b, but could be the latest version.) https://github.com/asselapathirana/swmm5-ea/

 :On Windows:

-a) Install as a stand-alone software: Use the installer SWMM5_EA-X.Y.Z.K.exe (available from https://code.google.com/p/swmm5-ea/ ) -- This is the recommended method if you just want to use the software.
+a) Install as a stand-alone software: Use the installer SWMM5_EA-X.Y.Z.K.exe (available from https://github.com/asselapathirana/swmm5-ea/releases as a zip file -- unzip after download to get exe file.
+Sorry: github does not allow hosting exe files. ) -- This is the recommended method if you just want to use the software.
 b) Install as a python package: Use SWMM5_EA-X.Y.Z.K.win32.exe
 c) Source distribution: SWMM5_EA-X.Y.Z.K.zip -- can be installed to the python tree with 'python setup.py install'
 d) Sources:  SWMM5_EA-X.Y.Z.K.tar.gz -- includes the whole development material in addition to the distribution
-e) or chcekout the project (same as d, but could be the latest version.) hg clone https://code.google.com/p/swmm5-ea/ (need Mercurial)
+e) Clone the latest source from github (same as b, but could be the latest version.) https://github.com/asselapathirana/swmm5-ea/

 Usage:
 ------